 What is the main goal of smart factory integration?

-The main goal is to connect machines, software systems, and data platforms so that production processes become automated, transparent, and optimized in real time.
+The main goal is to connect machines, software systems, and data platforms so production becomes automated, transparent, and optimized in real time.

 Is smart factory integration only for large manufacturers?